 Last updated: May 19, 2021

 While I do my best to live a relatively low carbon lifestyle by European standards, the majority of my emissions come from travel.
-The best solution here would be to reduce, which I intend to do, but much of that travel is to get to and from work, and I can’t/don’t want to give up work!
+The best solution here would be to reduce, but as an immigrant most of my travel emissions come from going home to spend quality time with my family, which I am unwilling to give up!

 The next best option in the meantime is to offset the carbon I generate through these flights/drives.
 For this, I’ve selected a great organisation called Gold Standard, which supports sustainable projects that enable people in the Global South to transition immediately to green energy sources during their industrialisation, skipping fossil fuel burning and preventing carbon emissions in the long term.
 It isn’t as immediate or quantifiable as “tree planting” but I think it’s more meaningful to the communities they work with.

 Currently, I am offsetting 1.5X the estimated carbon tonnage of each flight I take and 0.9X the estimated* carbon tonnage of personal vehicle usage.
 This website is designed to be emissions efficient and is powered by renewable energy.